Practice Based Complaints Policy & Procedure

 A brief guide on policies and procedures relating to practice based complaints

-- All complaints will be acknowledged within 3 working days of receipt and agreement reached with the complainant about the expected time scale and outcome of the investigation.
+- All complaints will be acknowledged within 3 working days of receipt and a comprehensive reply will be provided within twenty working days of the date of the complaint.

 - Confidentiality will be respected at all times and the patient’s consent will be sought where complaints are made by anybody other than the patient themselves.